dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Smart Contract

-An immutable software protocol or contract that follows pre-defined rules to self-execute agreed-upon obligations automatically and without the involvement of third parties.
+An immutable contract that follows pre-defined rules to self-execute agreed-upon obligations automatically and without the involvement of third parties.

 #### Spent Transaction Output (UTXO)